 In 2018, she joined the University of Vancouver Women’s Club and brought the Environment Committee out of dormancy.
 During her two-and-a-half-year term as Chair, she organized Earth Day and Oceans Day events for the public and members to attend.
 Key speakers were brought in to present on such issues as marine preservation and wildlife conservation.
 Under her guidance, she and her team also advocated for the elimination of single-use plastics and wrote to the provincial government recommending that immediate and significant changes be made.

 Christine has always had a soft spot for animals – snakes and spiders aside.
 She feels that any form of cruelty or abuse – whether to a person or an animal is unjustifiable and unethical.
 Since the animals do not have voices, she believes that we must speak up on their behalf, and, as much as possible, allow them the freedom to live their lives as nature intended.

 Kitty Bourne, B.Sc.
 (Director at-large)

 Camran completed his Bachelors and Masters degrees at UBC in Political Science before going to the University of Calgary for law school.
 He co-founded Lions Gate Law with his brother in 2009, a real estate conveyancing law firm and has been a practicing lawyer ever since.

-Camran has a second degree black belt in Sport Kickboxing and is currently in his third year of a Bachelor of Fine Arts degree at Emily Carr University, majoring in Visual Arts (Painting).
-He and his wife have a loving and feisty Chihuahua named Chico.
+Camran has a second degree black belt in Sport Kickboxing and is currently in his fourth year of a Bachelor of Fine Arts degree at Emily Carr University, majoring in Visual Arts (Painting).
+He, his wife, and two daughters have a loving and feisty chihuahua named Chico.